 What are the first foods you think of when you think of Italian food?
 Pizza and Pasta?
 There is so much more to Italian food.
 Italy is a big country, and different ingredients are available locally from region to region.
 Since Italians mainly cook with fresh local ingredient, their foods vary great depending on where you are.

 When you are with us, we are going to be honoring the culture of the region that we are in.
-On our Sicily tour, there is a great deal of seafood, this is because a large portion of their cuisine is centered around tuna.
-On our Soriano or Tuscany tours, the cuisine is more centered around pork.
+On our Small Island Sicily Cooking Vacation, there is a great deal of seafood, this is because a large portion of their cuisine is centered around tuna.
+On our Soriano Tuscany and Umbria Cooking Vacations or Chianti Tuscany Cooking Tours, the cuisine is more centered around pork.
 You’ll find prosciutto, salami, porchetta and sheep cheeses like pecorino and ricotta.

 Traditionally, across Italy, a first course is a pasta dish and the second course is a protein dish.